 6).
 The government shuts down on Labor Day.
 Most city, state and federal offices will be shuttered for the holiday, including government buildings and Federal Reserve banks.
 Additionally, most government services (like the DMV) will be closed or have restricted hours of operation.

 7).
-A few major retailer stores close including Costco.
+A few major retail stores close, including Costco.

 8).
 Parking meters are generally not enforced on Labor Day.